 Dr. Kevin Trotter has extensive training in implant dentistry, and Dentistry at the Heights uses advanced technology to ensure the safety and lasting satisfaction of patients.
-In addition, we perform all stages of dental implants treatments here at our Brooklyn Heights, NY, practice.
+In addition, we perform all stages of dental implants treatments here at our Brooklyn Heights, NY, practice and can combine implants with other restorative services in a full mouth reconstruction plan.
 To schedule a dental implants consultation, contact our practice today.

 Dental implants are small, biocompatible titanium posts.
 After a dentist surgically places them in the jaw, they will fuse with the surrounding bone to function like artificial tooth roots.
 The end result is a level of support for crowns, bridges, and dentures that simply cannot be matched by other restorative procedures.